40net-cloud/fortinet-oci-solutions/FortiGate/Active Passive Single AD/readme.md

 ## How to deploy

-1. Download the 4 files in folder: 00-general.tf, 01-network.tf, 02-fortigate.tf & fgt-userdata.tpl
+1. Download the 4 files in folder: 00-general.tf, 01-network.tf, 02-fortigate.tf & fgt-userdata.tpl  // find the file in question, click on it, and then click “View Raw”, “Download...

 2. Add Two BYOL FG License files name them as: fgt1.lic  &  fgt2.lic
 3. Compress the folder in a .zip file